Farm & Garden Classes

 Refund Policy:

 There will be NO refunds for cancellations made within 48 hours of a class.
-For cancellations made prior, only the class fee will be refunded (not booking fees).
+For cancellations made prior, only the class fee will be refunded, not the booking fees.

 Class Maximum: